cybertec-postgresql/pgwatch/docs/technical_details.md

 ---

-Here are some technical details that might be interesting for those who are planning to use pgwatch3 for critical monitoring tasks or customize it in some way.
+Here are some technical details that might be interesting for those who are planning to use pgwatch for critical monitoring tasks or customize it in some way.

 -   Dynamic management of monitored databases, metrics and their